Chevrolet 90° V6 engine: L35 CPI

 1992 introduced a new version of the 262 cid, the L35.
 This version of the 262 cid was equipped with CPI (Central Port Fuel Injection).
 This system had one centrally located fuel injector to distribute fuel to six hoses each with a poppet valve to each of the intake ports.
 This system allowed for a multi-point fuel injection, using one injector.
-The fuel injection was a batch fire system and used a two piece cast aluminum dual-plenum manifold.
-This engine was available in Chevrolet S-10 and GMC Sonoma pickups, Chevrolet S-10 Blazer/GMC S-15-Jimmy, and Oldsmobile Bravada SUVs, and Chevrolet Astro and GMC Safari vans only.
+The fuel injection was a batch fire system and used a two-piece cast aluminum dual-plenum manifold.
+This engine was available in Chevrolet S-10/GMC Sonoma pickups, Chevrolet S-10 Blazer/GMC S-15 Jimmy/Oldsmobile Bravada SUVs, and Chevrolet Astro/GMC Safari vans only.
 The L35 was rated at 200 hp and 260 lbft of torque.

 The cylinder block was redesigned for use with a balance shaft.
-Cylinder heads (10238181 casting) used with the L35 will have intake ports with eyebrows that clear the fuel injectors.
-Timing cover flange area was thickened in 1995 when some of the balance shaft motors had a 6 bolt timing cover - some engines had a crankshaft position sensor (in conjunction with a redesigned distributor containing a pickup assembly which functions as a camshaft position sensor) when OBDII was phased in.
+Cylinder heads (10238181 casting) used with the L35 have intake ports with eyebrows that clear the fuel injectors.
+Timing cover flange area was thickened in 1995 when some of the balance shaft motors had a six-bolt timing cover; some engines had a crankshaft position sensor (in conjunction with a redesigned distributor containing a pickup assembly which functions as a camshaft position sensor) when OBD-II was phased in.